 If you’re craving color and crunch in your meals lately, I’ve got just the thing for you.
 It’s bright and cheerful, easy to put together, and gives you an opportunity to try some of those winter veggies you might pass up at the supermarket .
 There’s no cooking involved, just peel and shred.
+Oh, and my healthy winter slaw easily fits into just about any special diet so whatever you’re working on, this will work for you.

-vegetable slaw keeps it crunch and texture for days!
+vegetable slaw keeps its crunch for days!

-Slaws generally keep their texture and crispness longer than regular salads because they’re made with sturdy cabbage, and in this case, kale, too.
-Those greens aren’t as delicate as lettuce, and won’t wilt.
 You can safely dress this slaw and leave it overnight, it will even hold up ok for a couple more days, as long as you don’t shred your veggies too finely.

 - red, golden, and Chioggia beets